-Location: We took Interstate 5 to San Juan Capistrano.
+Directions to Flagpole Hike Trailhead: We took Interstate 5 to San Juan Capistrano.
 Take the Camino Capistrano exit.
 If you are traveling from the south, the offramp leads almost straight up the hill on San Juan Creek Road.
-Turn right on La Novia and right again on Via Capri.
-(You’ll pass lots of trailheads on the way, but the one on Via Capri is the one my sis showed me).
+Turn right on La Novia and right again on Via Cerro Rebal.
+(You’ll pass lots of trailheads on the way, but the one on Via Cerro Rebal is the one my sis showed me).
 Park on the street and head up the fire road.
 MAP TO SJC FLAG HILL – FLAGPOLE HIKE (PARKING)

-- Give yourself plenty of time (at least 2-3 hours if you have small children) so you can walk slow and take it all in.
+Give yourself plenty of time (at least 2-3 hours if you have small children) so you can walk slow and take it all in.
 It’s no fun to rush when you are on a hike.
 When I hike with my sister only, it takes about an hour.

 - Animal control told us they’ve been called to the area for mountain lion sightings

-- Snakes in the summertime (a good strategy is to “sandwich” the kids – one adult walks in front and one in back to watch for hazards)
+- Rattlesnakes in the summertime (a good strategy is to “sandwich” the kids – one adult walks in front and one in back to watch for hazards)

-- Lots of trail damage and sink holes from the December 2010 rains.
-This actually made it fun hiking on the crevasses and peering into the big holes, but definitely mind your footing.
+- There can be trail damage and sink holes from heavy rains.
+It can make it fun hiking on the crevasses and peering into the big holes, but definitely mind your footing.
 It seems like an easy hike on a fire road, but make sure you stay aware of your surroundings.

 More Family Hikes:

 - Read Brian and Ashley’s Hiking Blog – they started their blog a bit before I did and it’s grown into a great local resource.
 Here’s their directions to Flag Hill (maybe a little outdated since it’s from 2011 – but the hike hasn’t changed much).

 - Check out Quail Hill Loop Trail in Irvine for another family-friendly nature hike.